 If you suffer a dental emergency in Edmonton or Calgary, you can expect doctors and staff at Dental Choice to help you as soon as possible.
 We are equipped to provide treatment for most general dental emergencies including loose and fractured teeth, toothaches, abscesses and infections among many other conditions.
 Our emergency dentists are also available to be contacted for follow up care.
 Please note, Dental Choice offices have a wide range of operating hours and availability but we are not a 24/7 service provider.
 When you experience a true dental emergency, please contact us immediately.
 If your emergency cannot wait until normal operating hours, please contact your local hospital.

 Dental emergencies can occur at any time, such as participating in contact sports like hockey or football.
-If you’ve suffered a broken tooth or have had a tooth knocked out, it’s important to contact a dentist immediately.
+If you’ve suffered a broken tooth or have had a tooth knocked out, it’s important to contact an emergency dentist immediately.
 If your tooth has been knocked out, try to gently insert it into the socket and hold it there until you reach the dentist’s office.
-If you are unable to do so, place the tooth in a glass of milk and bring it with you to a dentist as quickly as possible.
+If you are unable to do so, place the tooth in a glass of milk or water and bring it with you to a dentist as quickly as possible.

 Types of Dental Emergencies